siemens/OOASP/asp_interactive_configuration/DOC.md

 #### Complete constraints

 Those constrains that can not longer be corrected by adding new values and associations.
 These constraints will make a configuration invalid and thus, are not provided as options for the user.
-By default all constraints are considered of this type, unless stated otherwise (see below [Partial constraints](#partial-constraints)).
+By default all constraints are considered of this type, unless stated otherwise (see below [potential constraints](#potential-constraints)).

 *For example: Upper-bound constraints or assigning an invalid value.*